ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Experiments

 \subsubsection{Datasets}

-For the initial prompt engineering experiments, we are interested in a less common dataset, as a LLM might be less biased by data leakage.
-We chose the Specialized CTI few-shot dataset \citep{bayer2023MultiLevelFineTuning}, where Twitter posts are classified according to their relevance to specific CTI events.
-Detailed dataset specifications are available in Appendix \ref{sec:dataset_appendix} Table \ref{tab:dataset_splits}.
-In the general applicability tests, we used the best-performing prompt from earlier experiments on the commonly-used GLUE benchmark, sampling 32 instances for each task to create a few-shot scenario.
-For comparing with other methods, we utilize the AGNews dataset \citep{zhang2015characterlevel} (32 instances), for which a SetFit adaptation exists.
-The SST-2 dataset \citep{socher2013RecursiveDeepModels}, previously used in the general applicability section, is also employed in the final experiments.
+For the initial prompt engineering experiments, we are interested in a less common dataset, as an LLM might be less biased by data leakage.
+We chose the Specialized CTI dataset \citep{bayer2023MultiLevelFineTuning}, where Twitter posts are classified according to their relevance to specific CTI events (further details in Appendix \ref{sec:dataset_appendix}).
+In the general applicability tests, we used the best-performing prompt from the prompt engineering phase on the commonly-used GLUE benchmark.
+For comparison with the few-shot learning method SetFit, we use the AGNews dataset \citep{zhang2015characterlevel}, for which an adaptation of the method is available.
+The SST-2 dataset \citep{socher2013RecursiveDeepModels}, previously used in the general applicability section, is also employed in the non-few-shot experiments.
+To measure the performance we use the test sets for CTI and AGNews, and the validation sets for GLUE. \revisedNEW{Unless otherwise specified (see Sections \ref{sec:selection_size} and \ref{sec:non-few-shot}), we select 32 instances per task, either via AL or random sampling for the baseline, which represents a common few-shot learning setting \citep{tam2021ImprovingandSimplifying, Schick2021NotJustSize, Mahabadi2022PERFECT}.}